Metallic fiber: Fiber properties

 Metal fibers exists in different forms and diameters.
-Generally, the sector offers metal fiber diameters from 100μm down to 1μm.
+Generally, the sector offers metal fiber diameters from 100 μm down to 1 μm.

-Metallic fibers exists in both long, continuous fibers as well as short fibers (with a length/diameter ratio of less than 100).
+Metallic fibers exists in both long, continuous fibers as well as short fibers (with a length to diameter ratio of less than 100).

-Compared to other fiber types, like carbon, glass, aramid or natural fibers, metal fibers have a low electrical resistance.
+Compared to other fiber types, like carbon, glass, aramid fiber, or natural fibers, metal fibers have a low electrical resistance.
 This makes them suitable for any application that requires electrical conductivity.
-Their excellent thermal resistance makes them withstand extreme temperatures.
+They resist extreme temperatures well.
 Corrosion resistance is achieved through the use of high-quality alloys in stainless steels or other metals.
-Other advantageous mechanical properties of metal fibers include high failure strain, ductility, shock resistance, fire resistance and sound insulation.
+Other advantageous mechanical properties of metal fibers include high failure strain, ductility, shock resistance, fire resistance, and sound insulation.

 Sintered metal fiber structures and products display high porosity properties, while remaining structurally strong and durable.
 This benefits the function and structure of specific applications like filtration or electrodes.

-Coated metallic filaments helps to minimize tarnishing.
-When suitable adhesives and films are used, they are not affected by salt water, chlorinated water in swimming pools or climatic conditions.
-If possible anything made with metallic fibers should be dry-cleaned, if there is no care label.
-Ironing can be problematic because the heat from the iron, especially at high temperatures, can melt the fibers.
+Coating metallic filaments helps to minimize tarnishing.
+When suitable adhesives and films are used, they are not affected by salt water, chlorinated water (such as that found in swimming pools), or climatic conditions.

 Production method

 There are several processes which can be used for manufacturing metallic fibers.

 The most common technology is known as bundle drawing.
-Several thousands of filaments are bundled together in a so-called composite wire, a tube which is drawn through a die to further reduce its diameter.
+Several thousand filaments are bundled together in a composite wire, a tube which is drawn through a die to further reduce its diameter.
 The covering tube is later dissolved in acid, resulting in individual continuous metal fibers.
 This composite wire is drawn further until the desired diameter of the individual filaments within the bundle is obtained.
 Bundle drawing technology allows for the production of continuous metal fiber bundles with lengths of up to several kilometers.
 Due to the nature of the process, the cross-section of the fibers is octagonal.
 In order to achieve high-quality fibers, this technology can be fine-tuned, resulting in uniform, very thin fibers with a very narrow equivalent diameter spread.
 Special developments within the last couple of years have allowed this technology to be used for the production of fibers with diameters as small as 200 nm and below.

-In the laminating process, one seals a layer of aluminium between two layers of acetate or polyester film.
+In the laminating process, a layer of aluminium is sealed between two layers of acetate or polyester film.
 These fibers are then cut into lengthwise strips for yarns and wound onto bobbins.
-The metal can be colored and sealed in a clear film, the adhesive can be colored, or the film can be colored before laminating.
+To achieve color, the metal can be colored and sealed in a clear film, the adhesive can be colored, or the film can be colored before laminating.
 There are many different variations of color and effect that can be made in metallic fibers, producing a wide range of looks.

-With foil-shaving technology, fibers with diameters down to 14 μm and a more rectangular crosssection are feasible.
+With foil-shaving technology, fibers with diameters down to 14 μm and a more rectangular cross-section are feasible.
 This produces semicontinuous bundles of fibers or staple fibers.